-With blazing firework displays, dizzying ‘human towers’, parading giants and the explosive Correfoc fire runs, Barcelona’s La Mercè is the festival of all festivals – one of Barcelona’s most important cultural celebrations.
+With its blazing firework displays, dizzying ‘human towers’, parading giants and explosive ‘correfoc’ fire runs, La Mercè is the festival of all festivals – one of Barcelona’s most important cultural celebrations.

-There are many similar events in Barcelona throughout the year, but there’s no doubt that La Mercè is the big one.
+There are many similar cultural events and traditions in Barcelona throughout the year, but there’s no doubt that La Mercè is the big one.

 Here’s what you can expect to see and do in Barcelona during La Mercè:

-The Correfoc Fire Run ~ Devils and Demons at Dusk
+The Correfoc Fire Runs ~ Devils and Demons at Dusk

 The Giants Parade ~ Rhythm and Royalty